 What We Do at Magnolia Speech School

-We provide an auditory/oral education for children with hearing loss and language disorders.
+We provide a program of listening and spoken language for children with hearing loss.
+We use a highly specialized program for improving language skills to teach students with language disorders.
 Magnolia Speech School offers specific language activities and academic instruction in the classroom supported by auditory training, speech and occupational therapy services as needed.
 A music program, computer lab, and library are also provided to all students.

 The Association Method is an instructional system designed to help children overcome their communication obstacles.
 The Association Method is consistent and structured, incorporating repetitive drills to build core skills in attention, retention, and recall.
 With over 60 years of planning and refining at Magnolia Speech School, this method has provided continued success for our students.